LilyTronics/lily_data_logger_software/readme.md

 ## Features

-* Only for logging data (measurements).
+* Logging data (measurements) in a table.
-* Provided as is and has no support.
-* Free and open source.
+* Free and open source for personal and professional use.
-* Build in driver for the following instruments:
+* Build in drivers for the following instruments:
-  * Arduino DAQ: reading analog voltages, reading and writing digital IO, sketch for the Arduino is included in this repo and in the distribution package.
+  * Arduino DAQ: reading analog voltages, reading and writing digital IO.
+A sketch for the Arduino is included.
   * Multimeter simulator giving random values for voltage and current, for testing measurements.
+* Fixed end time or continuous measurement.
+* Smallest sample interval: 1 second.
+* Adding your own instrument drivers (see manual)
+* Data from the table can be copied and pasted to a spreadsheet (Excel, LibreOffice, etc.).
+* Export to CSV for using data in other applications (databases, scripting, etc.).

 ## Adding your own instruments